Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 Replication between MinIO sites can be configured:

 - as synchronous inside the same Region for HA configuration.
-- as ynchronous beetween different Regions for DR configuration.
+- as asynchronous beetween different Regions for DR configuration.

 In this deployment, thanks to the high bandwidth and low latency connections available between data centers, synchronous Site Replication was adopted between clusters, ensuring data consistency across locations.
 Access to the different clusters can be achieved either via direct addressing or through a load balancer, depending on architectural and operational needs.From an internal management perspective, MinIO automatically organizes storage units into erasure sets, which are logical groups that form the foundation of system availability and resilience.